-What Can a Handyman Do in Ames, Iowa?
+What Can a Handyman Do Without a License in Ames, Iowa?

 In Iowa, there is no single statewide "general contractor" license for a handyman doing ordinary repair/remodel work, but you may need an Iowa Contractor Registration (and bond) when working as a contractor (especially on construction/repairs over a small-job threshold and when dealing with owner-occupied residences).
 Separately, Iowa strictly licenses electrical, plumbing/HVAC (mechanical), and other regulated trades—handymen can do many minor tasks but must not perform regulated trade work without the proper state license.
 In Ames (Story County), you should also plan on local permits through the City of Ames Inspection Services for many common remodel items even if you don’t need a state contractor license.